top of page

 Travel Bag

-Perhaps your partner might be a little 'worse for wear' by the circumstances life has thrown their way.
+This is where it becomes necessary to focus on our partner's strengths and good traits.
 Don't give up on them or your blended family.
-Love your partner through their insecurities.
 Believe the best of them and focus on their potential even if they can’t see it themselves yet.

 The distance between where you are and where you want to be is filled with things you won't always what to do.
 If you want a successful couple relationship it will mean sailing some rough waters to get there; being loving when you least feel like it, forgiving when you have been wronged, sacrificing your own needs at times to meet the needs of others and asking for help when you can no longer do it on your own.